Abie2023/GenAI-Course/README.md

 Additionally, it is necessary to submit and pass some projects to get the certification:

 - Project 1: Apply Lightweight Fine-Tuning to a Foundation Model - TBD.
-- Project 2: Build Your Own Custom Chatbot - TBD.
+- Project 2: Build Your Custom Chatbot - TBD.
 - Project 3: AI Photo Editing with Inpainting - TBD.
 - Project 4: Personalized Real Estate Agent - TBD.

-Finally, also check some of my personal guides on related tools:
+Finally, also check some of my guides on related tools:

 - [HuggingFace](https://github.com/mxagar/tool_guides/tree/master/hugging_face)
 - [LangChain](https://github.com/mxagar/tool_guides/tree/master/langchain)